sixrobin/PaintEffectShader/README.md

 ![pp_02](https://github.com/sixrobin/PaintEffectShader/assets/55784799/02ada3d9-e655-4c2a-8fba-2b8302936d6d)

 **Sobel outline:** an outline filter can be added, to add some sort of drawn lines.
-May not look good with any scene, but still a nice addition to experiment with if needed.
+May not look good with all scenes, but still a nice addition to experiment with if needed.

 ![pp_03](https://github.com/sixrobin/PaintEffectShader/assets/55784799/6abc3618-2ba9-4c31-ac81-f6bcd8511cb5)